ukparliament/ontologies/procedure/meta/editor/data-graphs/instance-data/data-loading.md

 <pre>
 	<code>
+		COPY (
 			SELECT p.procedurename AS procedure, from_s.procedurestepname AS from_step, to_s.procedurestepname AS to_step
 			FROM procedure.procedurerouteprocedure pr, procedure.procedure p, procedure.procedureroute r, procedure.procedurestep from_s, procedure.procedurestep to_s
 			WHERE pr.is_included_in_export is FALSE
 			AND pr.procedureid = p.id
 			AND pr.procedurerouteid = r.id
 			AND r.fromprocedurestepid = from_s.id
-		AND r.toprocedurestepid = to_s.id;
+			AND r.toprocedurestepid = to_s.id
+		)
+		TO '/Users/smethurstm/Documents/ignored_routes.csv' DELIMITER ',' CSV HEADER;
 	</code>
 </pre>